puru-soni-04/puru-soni-04/README.md

 - **🧠 MindVoice Project**: Enhancing speech recognition for those with speech disorders using audio and EEG data.
 - **🤖 AutoTA Chatbot**: A GPT-4 based chatbot that aids students while adhering to academic integrity and promoting independent problem solving.

-### Looking to Collaborate?
+### Open to Collobaration!
-I'm always open to innovative projects and research opportunities.
-Let's connect! 🚀 📧 Reach out to me at [purusoni@buffalo.edu](mailto:purusoni@buffalo.edu) or connect with me on [LinkedIn (in/purusoni)](https://www.linkedin.com/in/purusoni/)
+I'm always open to innovative projects and research opportunities!
+Let's connect 🚀 📧 Reach out to me at [purusoni@buffalo.edu](mailto:purusoni@buffalo.edu) or connect with me on [LinkedIn (in/purusoni)](https://www.linkedin.com/in/purusoni/)